harrismcc/diff-buddy/rich_text_loading_states_blog.md

            // Remove references to the old popup and component upon destruction/exit.
            // (This should prevent redundant calls to `popup.destroy()`, which Tippy
            // warns in the console is a sign of a memory leak, as the `suggestion`
+@@ -284,6 +316,7 @@ export const richTextSuggestionOptions = ({
+           // a user chooses an option, *and* when the editor itself is destroyed.) popup = undefined;
+           component = undefined;
++          unsubscribe = undefined;
+         },
+       };
+     },
 ```

-The lifecycle hooks are enhanced with robust cleanup logic. `onStart` subscribes to the event bus. `onUpdate` handles popup recreation if it was destroyed. `onKeyDown` ensures the popup shows when typing.
-Most importantly, `onExit` properly cleans up all resources: event subscriptions, abort controllers, and event bus listeners, preventing memory leaks.
+The cleanup process now:
+1. Unsubscribes from event bus events
+2. Destroys the popup and component
+3. Aborts any pending fetch requests
+4. Clears all event listeners
+5. Nulls out all references

 ## Summary

-This PR introduces a sophisticated loading state system for rich text suggestions using an event bus pattern.
-Users now see skeleton loaders while suggestions load, and the system efficiently cancels previous requests when new queries arrive.
-The architecture decouples data fetching from UI rendering, making the code more maintainable and testable.
+This PR adds a sophisticated loading state system to the rich text editor's suggestion popups by:

+- **Enabling fetch cancellation** via `AbortSignal` in the service layer
+- **Creating an event bus** to decouple data fetching from UI rendering
+- **Adding visual feedback** with skeleton loaders while suggestions load
+- **Managing popup lifecycle** intelligently to handle edge cases
+- **Implementing thorough cleanup** to prevent memory leaks

+The architecture ensures smooth UX when users are rapidly typing and searching for suggestions, while maintaining clean separation of concerns between data fetching and UI rendering.